 Like the WCU-4, the Hi-5 comes with a set of pre-marked focus rings, but what’s special about the new ones is they feature an embedded chip that tells the Hi-5 exactly which ring is currently mounted and automatically maps your lens data to the ring’s markings.

 Before, whenever you had to swap batteries it came with the known sacrifice of disconnecting the hand unit for a moment, which is sometimes not a major problem, but other times could be a real setback.
 The Hi-5, though, will remain powered for more than 20 seconds without battery, so you can swap without ever losing connection.

 The Hi-5 is fully sealed for maximum resistance against moisture and dust, and is constructed with high-grade materials that can reliably withstand temps as low as -4℉ and as high as 122℉.

 As for frame rate, it’s important to consider that a higher frame rate will mean more data - as in, 1 minute of 4K video at 24fps is going to be significantly less data than 1 minute of 4K video at 96fps.
 If your shoot is going to be high-speed intensive, make sure not to forget about this.

-We could go on for quite a while about the long list of other exciting features, such as a smartphone app for wirelessly uploading lens data, FocusBug CineRT integration (also available at CineMechanics), the three programmable user function buttons, and more.
-So make sure to keep an eye out for when they become available and schedule a time to come in and get hands-on time with the Hi-5.
+We could go on for quite a while about the long list of other exciting features, such as a smartphone app for wirelessly uploading lens data, FocusBug CineRT integration (also available at CineMechanics), the three programmable user function buttons, and more, but to really experience all that this new tool has to offer, give us a call and schedule a time to come in and get hands-on with the Hi-5.
 In the meantime, you can check out Arri’s recent episode of Tech Talk below for a more in-depth look.